ShubhaPokharel/LoopingStatement/README.md

 	logics / body part
 }

 The initialization is the starting point.
 The condition is the ending point or where we need to stop.
 The increment or decrement is how much stepping value.
-The logic is the code to be executed.
+The logic to be executed inside the curley braces is called body part.
 Example:

 for( int  i= 0; i <= 10; i++){